-The etiology, pathogenesis, structural and molecular alterations as they relate to the signs, symptoms, laboratory results, imaging investigations and causes of common and important diseases conditions.
+The etiology, pathogenesis, structural, and molecular alterations as they relate to the signs, symptoms, laboratory results, imaging investigations, and causes of common and important diseases and conditions.

 Apply the theories and principles that govern ethical decision making in the management of patients.

 Evaluate and apply clinical and translational research to the care of patient populations.